7 Ways To Stop Sugar Cravings

 There are a number of different mechanisms why one would have sugar cravings throughout the day.
-The most common underlying triggers for this include blood sugar imbalances due to a poor diet or large feeding gaps throughout the day, HPA axis dysfunction and emotional eating.
+The most common underlying triggers for this include blood sugar imbalances and insulin resistance due to a poor diet or large feeding gaps throughout the day, HPA axis dysfunction and emotional eating.

 HPA axis dysfunction is what happens when we are under a tremendous amount of stress.
 For many this stress leads to a desire for sugar.
 Most of us have experienced emotional eating crisis as well when we looked for sugar to help us cope with certain emotions such as loneliness, sadness or depression.

 Consumption of sugar-rich foods by our ancestors was much different from the present.
 Sweets were consumed only on occasion and in much lower quantities.
 Today it seems like if we don’t get a constant flow of it we can’t function properly.
 The average American consumes upwards of 150 LBS of sugar per year and about 50% of Americans consume ½ a pound of sugar every day.

 High doses of sugars throughout the day sends blood sugar levels on a rollercoaster that should optimally remain relatively stable.
 Consistently spiking blood sugar levels also results in chronically elevated insulin which contributes to inflammation, hormone imbalance, weight gain, and yes, more sugar cravings.